Bachelor of Science in

 The Bachelor of Science in Mechanical Engineering at Embry-Riddle gives students the knowledge and hands-on experience needed to design, test and improve mechanical systems used across aerospace, energy, transportation and advanced manufacturing.

-You’ll explore robotics, energy systems, materials, high-performance vehicles and aerospace applications — all while gaining practical experience that prepares you for careers in fast-growing technical fields.
+Students will explore robotics, energy systems, materials, high-performance vehicles and aerospace applications — all while gaining practical experience that prepares them for careers in fast-growing technical fields

 Daytona Beach, FL